cmstead/JFP/README.md

 - MapAnd This is the and analog for mapOr
 - ComposeAsync A composition function for handling asynchronous functions

+*Extended functionality*

+- Either will be extended to allow for a datatype to be specified for greater flexibility

 A migration path will be outlined (and short)